-In partnership with the Ohio Governor's Imagination Library and the seven independent public library systems in Wood County, WCDPL is proud to support Dolly Parton's Imagination Library in Wood County to families in Wood County.
+In partnership with the Dolly Parton Imagination Library of Ohio, the seven independent public library systems in Wood County, known collectively as Woodlink, are proud to bring Dolly Parton's Imagination Library in Wood County to families in Wood County.

-Program costs are covered by a 50% match from the Ohio Governor’s Imagination Library program and 50% in locally provided funds.
+Program costs are covered by a 50% match from the Dolly Parton Imagination Library of Ohio program and 50% in locally provided funds.
 Each library of the county's seven libraries contributed to the project based on the population in their legal service district.
-The seven libraries that worked together to provide local funds are the North Baltimore Public Library, Pemberville Public Library, Rossford Public Library, Way Public Library in Perrysburg, Wayne Public Library, Weston Public Library, and the Wood County District Public Library in Bowling Green.
+The seven libraries that worked together to provide local funds are the North Baltimore Public Library, Pemberville Public Library, Rossford Public Library, Way Public Library in Perrysburg, Wayne Public Library, Weston Public Library, and the Wood County District Public Library.